 What Information Do You Need To Include in Your Request?

 Make sure to follow USCIS’ steps when making your request.
-You can read the FOIA Request Guide from USCIS.gov to get an idea of what the process of making an FOIA and/or PA request entails.
-Keep in mind that USCIS may revise their request processes at any time.
+You can read the FOIA Request Guide an idea of what the process of making a FOIA and/or PA request entails.
+Keep in mind that USCIS may revise its request processes at any time.

 You can also view Form I-639 to get an idea of the information you’ll need to provide to USCIS when making an online request, such as: